ttran15/big_data/README.md

 pip install covid-data-api
 ```

-Files structure:
+### Files structure:

-1. pre_processing_multi: using pyspark to pre-process data in multi workers
+1. pre_processing_multi.ipynb: using pyspark to pre-process data in multi workers and save to HDFS
-2. Data_visualizations: visualize data
+2. Data_visualizations: visualize data by all countries, by time, case fatality rate, epidemiological curve, world map
-3. model_multi_visualize: build ARIMA time series model to predict cases by country
+3. model_multi_visualize.ipynb: build ARIMA time series model to predict cases by country
-4. Presentation: slides summarizaing what we have done
+4. Presentation.pptx: slides summarizing what have been done

+### How to run:

+Step 1: Run pre_processing_multi.ipynb to download raw data from COVID-19 DATA API and save preprocessed data to HDFS

+Step 2: Run notebooks in Data_visualizations folder to visualize data

+Step 3: Run model_multi_visualize.ipynb to build time series model and predict the number of cases by country